fckyough/SmallWhitelister4NoSkin/README.md

 Made this for myself then sorta remade for the general public for funzies.

 ## Setup and use
 Drop Noskin into cslol.
-You then put characters and skin ids in the config(template included) and run the program.
-You can change the skins and it should enable/disable them flawlessly.
+You then put champion names and skin ids in the config(template included) and run the program.
+You can edit/remove the skins/champions whitelisted and it should enable/disable them flawlessly.

 ## Building from source
 Install .NET framework 4.8, then your IDE should auto restore nuget pkg, if it doesnt run `restore nuget`.